Is Flandrensis a real country?

 So Flandrensis is a fantasy nation?

 No!
 Many imaginary countries or nations exist only on the internet or fictional maps.
 Those countries are active in online communities only and their claims are located on virtual maps or imaginary worlds.
 The correct definition for those imaginary countries is Geofiction.
-There are many similarities between Geoficton and micronationalism.
-Flandrensis however, is real-life and it organizes ecological events regularly and all goals and achievements in Flandrensis are realistic and executable.
+Flandrensis is real-life and it organizes ecological events regularly.
+All goals and achievements in Flandrensis are realistic and executable.

 Flandrensis is a micronation, but also a environmental non-profit organisation?